Assassin's Creed (comic series): Setting Sun

 In 2016, Charlotte, Galina, and Kody are hiding out in a hotel in Mexico City.
-When two doctors arrive to treat Galina's injuries, sustained during her fight with Joseph, she kills one of them, who was an undercover Templar agent, and knocks the other out.
-After the Assassins move to another hotel, Charlotte deduces that the "keepers of knowledge" Consus told her to seek out are the elusive hacking group Erudito, known for their attacks against Abstergo Industries—a front for the Templar Order.
-Learning that there will be an Erudito meeting next week and that the location is password-encrypted, Charlotte enters the Animus to find a clue as to what the password might be by reliving the memories of her 16th-century Incan ancestor Quila.
+When two doctors arrive to treat Galina's injuries, she kills one of them, who was an undercover Templar, and knocks the other one out.
+After the Assassins move to another hotel, Charlotte deduces that the "keepers of knowledge" Consus told her to seek are the elusive hacking collective Erudito.
+Learning that there will be an Erudito meeting soon and that the location is password-encrypted, Charlotte enters the Animus to search for a clue in the memories of her 16th-century Incan ancestor, Quila.

-In 1536, during the Spanish conquest of the Inca Empire, Quila is a chasqui (courier) who prides herself on being faster than every male chasqui in the Empire, although most do not share her enthusiasm, believing she should simply be a "proper wife".
-One day, after a courier refuses to give Quila a package to deliver, she decides to steal it from him amidst a group of men.
-After escaping to safety, she decides to check the package's contents and is shocked to discover it is a quipu (message) talking about an assassination plot against Emperor Manco.
-While attempting to steal a horse in order to quickly warn Manco, Quila is attacked by the same men from earlier.
-The horse's owner, Gonzalo Pardo, comes to her defense and helps Quila fight off the attackers before offering to take her to Cuzco.
-After learning about the plot against the Emperor, however, Gonzalo decides to try and save Manco himself, prompting Quila to knock him out, just as a number of Conquistadors arrive and capture both Quila and Gonzalo.

-In the present, the Assassins manage to locate a high-ranking Templar who might lead them to Joseph, but Charlotte botches the mission, allowing the Templar to escape.
+In 1536, Quila is a chasqui (courier) who prides herself on being faster than every male chasqui in the Empire, although most do not share her enthusiasm, believing she should simply be a "proper wife".
+One day, after a courier refuses to give Quila a package to deliver, she decides to steal it from him.
+Checking the package, she discovers it is a quipu (message) detailing a plot to assassinate Emperor Manco.
+While trying to steal a horse, Quila is attacked by the same courier from earlier.
+Fortunately, she is rescued by the horse's owner, Don Gonzalo Pardo.
+Gonzalo agrees to take Quila to Cuzco, but after learning of the assassination plot, he tries to abandon Quila so he could personally save Emperor Manco.
+Quila knocks out Gonzalo to stop him, and they are both captured by arriving Conquistadors.
+In the present, the Assassins locate a high-ranking Templar who might lead them to Joseph, but Charlotte botches the mission, allowing the Templar to escape.
 After an argument with Galina, Charlotte leaves to search for batteries for the Animus on her own, while questioning whether she is fit for the Assassin life.
-Galina and Kody go looking for her, but the latter is captured by members of a drug cartel.
-The cartel's leader, Arturo Viera, is a Templar associate and seeks revenge on the Assassins for attacking his girlfriend—the doctor knocked out by Galina—despite being warned by the Templars not to go after them.
+Galina and Kody go looking for her, but the latter is captured by members of a drug cartel, who seek revenge on the Assassins for attacking the girlfriend of their leader Arturo Viera—the doctor who was knocked out by Galina.